octokit/webhooks.js/README.md

         <strong>Required.</strong>
         Secret as configured in GitHub Settings.
-If an array of strings, an incoming webhook event will be accepted if its signature verifies with any of the secrets given.
+If an array of strings, an incoming webhook event will be accepted if its signature verifies with any of the secrets given and signatures will always be generated with the first secret.
       </td>
     </tr>
     <tr>